hellocodeco/exist-api-docs/docs/guide/write_client.md

 This call is still bound by rate-limiting rules, though, so if we're reading pages too fast we should be mindful of running into a `HTTP 429` error response, and our increment calls will fail until the limit resets.

 And now that we've covered authenticating users, creating and acquiring attributes, and finally ways to write data, we've concluded our study of creating a write client for Exist!
-I hope you've found it a useful way to understand the process.
+I hope you've found it a useful way to understand the process, because it took me a really long time to write.

 [Part three: sharing your integration :material-arrow-right:](/guide/integration/)